Searcy falls short to Rams

 Lady Lions senior hitter Madison Graul kept things interesting for Searcy in the final frame with four kills, but it was not enough as Paragould pulled away during the final points.
 Graul came away with a kill midway that cut Paragould’s advantage to 9-8, and sophomore Hynleigh Webber added a kill moments later that kept the margin at one, but the Lady Rams scored five of the next six points.

 The opening game was close most of the way until Graul and Webber scored on back-to-back kills to put Searcy up 21-19.
-Junior Sara McCain then scored an ace from the serve line, followed by another kill by Graul, an ace by junior Emily Miller and block from Webber on game point to claim an early 1-0 lead for the match.
+Junior Sara McCain then scored an ace from the serve line, followed by another kill by Graul, an ace by junior Emily Miller and block from Webber on game point to claim an early 1-0 lead.

 Paragould ran away with the second game and threatened to do the same in Game 3 before the Lady Lions came roaring back.
 Graul had 8 kills in that frame alone, and also scored two straight aces to cut the margin to 19-17.
 Her final kill following a long volley finally tied it at 24, and an ace by junior defender Payton Bitner and a block by McCain sealed it for Searcy and put the Lions ahead in the match 2-1.